Once is never enough.

 How to Get to Coron

 For tourists, the main gateway to the Calamianes Islands is Busuanga Airport (USU), more formally known as Francisco B. Reyes Airport.
-Located in Busuanga, it is less than an hour away from the town of Coron.
+It is less than an hour away from the town proper of Coron.

 But Coron also has a pier, and over the past few years, new boat routes have opened for tourists coming from Manila and other parts of Palawan like Puerto Princesa and El Nido.